 The air trapped in your gut is not going to add pounds (or kilos) to your scale.
 However, bloating can be indirectly related to your weight.
 First, your clothes may feel tight because of the gasses, not because you accumulated fat around your belly!
 Bloating may cause water retention, and if you don’t have a scale that measures body composition, you won’t know where the additional weight is coming from.
 If bloating makes you frustrated, irritable, or moody, it can lead to emotional and mindless eating.
 And finally, if bloating is caused by bacterial or yeast overgrowth, you will experience sugar cravings that also may lead to weight gain.

-Book a complimentary call and we can further discuss a customized plan!
+Book a Strategy Consultation and we can further discuss a customized plan!